 Priced at under $100, the Samsung Galaxy Fit is not only the best fitness wearable for Android users; it’s also one of the best values in a fitness wearable currently available.

 Read our full Samsung Galaxy Fit review

-Why you should buy this: You want the absolute best fitness tracker and smartwatch for use with iOS.
+Why you should buy this: You want the absolute best fitness tracker and smartwatch for iOS.

 Who it’s for: Any iPhone user who is looking for a full-featured smartwatch that also tracks fitness activity.

-For iOS users who have the money to spend, there is no question the Apple Watch Series 4 is the best full-featured fitness tracker and smartwatch available.
+For iPhone owners who have the money to spend, there is no question that the Apple Watch Series 5 is the best full-featured fitness tracker and smartwatch available.
 Like the iPhone itself, Apple’s wearable has a good deal of support from third-party developers, with every significant fitness app offering compatibility.
 The Watch also found a way to deftly mix features and fashion into a single wearable device, offering all-day battery life and a host of features that are tough to find on any competing device.

 Best fitness tracker for kids: Fitbit Ace 2